William Gordon Stables: Life and career

 William Gordon Stables was born in Aberchirder, in Banffshire (now part of Aberdeenshire) on 21 May 1840.
-He attended a school at Marnock and Aberdeen Grammar School.
+He attended a school at Marnoch and Aberdeen Grammar School.
 After studying medicine at the University of Aberdeen, he served as a surgeon in the Royal Navy.
 He came ashore in 1875, and settled in Twyford, Berkshire.

 Stables wrote over 130 books.
 The bulk of his large output is boys' adventure fiction, often with a nautical or historical setting.
 He also wrote books on health, fitness and medical subjects, and the keeping of cats and dogs.

 For over 20 years Stables was the medical columnist for The Girl's Own Paper, writing under the peusdonym 'Medicus'.
 He was also a contributor of copious articles and stories to The Boy's Own Paper.

 Stables has been regarded as one of the most prominent of the English imitators of Jules Verne, especially in his novels of polar adventure, like The Cruise of the Snowbird (1882), Wild Adventures Round the Pole (1883), From Pole to Pole (1886), and "his most ambitious novel," The Cruise of the Crystal Boat (1891).

-Stables is also notable as the first person to order a "gentleman's caravan" from the Bristol Wagon & Carriage Works, in which he travelled the length of Great Britain in 1885 (the subject of his book The Gentleman Gypsy).
+Stables is also a notable pioneer of caravanning, being the first person to order a "gentleman's caravan" from the Bristol Wagon & Carriage Works, which he named 'Wanderer'.
+He travelled the length of Great Britain in 1885, resulting in his book The Gentleman Gypsy which helped popularise the hobby.

 Stables died at his home in Twyford on 10 May 1910 from tuberculosis.